-Book a date for Rich Specht to come to your school or organization and share his family’s story about how kindness changed their world in the wake of tragedy.
+Book a date for Rich Specht to come to your school or organization (either live or virtual!) and share his family’s story about how kindness changed their world in the wake of tragedy.
 His presentation will inspire your students/staff to go out and actively change the world themselves!

 Click HERE for a copy of our program guide and pricing information

 - Rich’s program will not only inspire your students, it will challenge them to actively participate in kind acts.